A m e r i c a n- G r a p h i c- A r t ,- 1 9 0 0 - 1 9 5 0

 in the country's history.
 At the close of the WPA in 1943

-more than 750,000 prints had been allocated to a multitude
+more than 750,000 prints produced in the program were allocated to a multitude

 of public institutions.

 artists of this period, even the most accomplished, persevered